masagrator/FPSLocker-Warehouse/Methodology/Dark Souls/README.md

 > Details

 Game is using internal FPS lock that is also used to tie game speed to framerate.
 So when FPS drops, game slows down.
+Above 30 FPS patch locks itself to 30 FPS when using ladders because otherwise there is a chance that you can fall down through ground when exiting ladder sequence.